some-natalie/some-natalie/_recipes/refried-beans.md

 ## Notes

 - The easy variations here is to mess with the type and amount of chili powder.
 Use hatch chilis instead for a nice southwest flavor.
 Ancho chilis are great and a bit more mild than the chipotle chilis.
+Use a quarter teaspoon instead for kids and those who really don't like spicy foods.
 - No need to pre-soak the beans, but it can take most of a day to simmer.